gaurav0401/Django-Guide/README.md

 3. python manage.py startapp app1 ----------------------> to start/create new  app.

-4. when we request for a page it first comes to the urls of urls of project then it will pass to the urls of apps.
+4. when we request for a page it first comes to the urls of the project then it will pass to the urls of apps.

     * syntax:
       * for project--------path('', include('app.urls'))